swissmanu/mse-paper-rxjs-debugger/content/paper.md

 \vspace{3mm}

-Within this paper, we are going to present two contributions to the field of RxJS RP debugging:
+Within this paper, we are going to present two contributions to the field of RP debugging:

 \vspace{1mm}

-1. *Operator log points* are a novel utility for debugging RxJS programs.
-They make manual print statements obsolete by providing specialized log points for RxJS applications.\vspace{1mm}
+1. *Operator log points* are a novel utility for debugging RP programs.
+They make manual print statements obsolete by providing specialized log points for RP applications.\vspace{1mm}

-2. Using *RxJS Debugging for Visual Studio Code*, an extension for Microsoft Visual Studio Code^[[https://code.visualstudio.com](https://code.visualstudio.com)] (vscode), we provide a proof by existence for the feasibility of a ready-to-hand RxJS debugging utility.
+2. By implementing operator log points in *RxJS Debugging for Visual Studio Code*, an extension for Microsoft Visual Studio Code^[[https://code.visualstudio.com](https://code.visualstudio.com)] (vscode), we provide a proof by existence for the feasibility of a ready-to-hand RP debugging utility.
 Software engineers can debug RxJS programs without learning new UX patterns or additional setup effort.

 \vspace{3mm}